-Join Gini von Courter for an in-depth discussion in this video Viewing Outlook in multiple windows, part of Outlook 2013 Power Shortcuts.
+Join Gini von Courter for an in-depth discussion in this video Viewing Outlook in multiple windows, part of Outlook 2013: Tips, Tricks, and Shortcuts.

 This is a tip I use all the time.
 When people write to me and ask me if I'm available on a particular day or when we could have a conversation.
 I need to go look at my calendar.
 Maybe I have a request for some meeting time in September.
 Do I have a few training dates available?
 So, I switch over to my calendar.
 And I swing forward to September.
 Then I go back to my inbox, and I read the email again.
 And I go back my calendar and notice that it snaps back to May, and I have to go to September again.

 In order to avoid this, the easiest thing to do is simply to have two windows open.
 While I'm in my inbox and I'm reading my email saying, okay I need to provide some information.
 Rather than going to the calendar, I'm going to right click on the calendar and choose Open in New Window.
 Now I have a full-size calendar, and when I go to September in my calendar, it will stay there.
 I can Alt+tab back to my inbox.
 Alt+tab, or use the buttons on the task bar to be able to switch back and forth.